 Upcoming changes to REACH information requirements

 The European Commission has revised certain information requirements for registering chemicals under REACH.
-Companies should start to prepare as the changes will begin to apply in October 2022.
-ECHA will publish further advice later this year.
+The changes will start to apply in early 2022 and companies need to start preparing.
+ECHA will publish more advice in late 2021.

-- new requirements for reporting a crystal structure and for reporting compositions for substances with unknown or variable composition, complex reaction products or of biological materials (UVCBs); and
+- grouping of substances – in particular, those of unknown or variable composition, complex reaction products and biological materials (UVCBs);